Meditation for High Performers Without Scorekeeping

 Screen glow on tired eyes is enough.

-A grounded image supports the message of performance meditation without pressure: pause, notice, return, and continue with the next useful action.
+A grounded image supports the message of performance meditation without pressure: a teacher between classes holding a warm coffee mug, noticing the next urge to rush, returning to one steady breath, and then taking the next useful action.

 Limitations